QLOG-5EII/sobel_morpho/note.md

 # Flag to track if any files are incorrectly formatted
 formatted_incorrectly=0

+# Check if there are any staged files
+if [ -z "$list" ]; then
+    # No files staged, allow commit
+    exit 0
+fi

+echo "Checking code formatting with clang-format..."

 # Iterate over each staged file
 while IFS= read -r file; do
     # Skip empty lines